DevSpen/d.js-BDScript-Documentation/beginner/commandHandler.md

 # Command Handler
+## What Is "Command Handler"?
+Command Handler can be used for organizing your bot's commands.
+Although recommended, its 100% optional.

 ## Setup
 In order to use the command handler, you must add the following code to your main file.